arangodb/docs/arangograph/certificates.md

 ## How to connect to your application

-[ArangoDB drivers](../drivers/index.html), also called connectors, allow you to easily connect and manipulate ArangoGraph deployments right from within your application.
+[ArangoDB drivers](../drivers/index.html), also called connectors, allow you to easily connect ArangoGraph deployments to your application.

 1. Navigate to the **Deployments** tab and click the **View** button to show the deployment page.
 2. In the Quick start section, click the **Connecting drivers** button.
 3. Select your programming language, i.e. Go, Java, Python, etc.
-4. Use the code examples to connect a driver to your deployment.
+4. Follow the examples to connect a driver to your deployment.
+They include code examples on how to use certificates in your application.

 ![ArangoGraph Connecting Drivers](images/arangograph-connecting-drivers.png)